javiermzl/CCN-Whale-Recognition/README.md

-# TF-ImageRecognition
+# Image-Recognition
-Neural Networks and Deep Learning with TensorFlow.
+Neural Networks and Deep Learning with TensorFlow and Keras.